rajwarkushagrasingh2020-wq/rajwarkushagrasingh2020-wq/README.md

-Kushagra Singh Rajwar
+Kushagra Singh Rajwar,
-Reg No: 25BEC10052
+Reg No: 25BEC10052,
 Student of B.Tech in Electronics and Communication Engineering